-Business is always looking for better ways to train their employees and safety training is one area that improvement sees immediate results via a decrease in incidents and injuries.
+Business is always looking for better ways to train their employees and safety training is one area that improvement sees immediate results via a decrease in incidents and injuries when immersive methods are used.
 The problem is most safety training is delivered as ‘death by PowerPoint’ in the classroom or online through e-learning platforms.
 This is mainly due to the prohibitive costs to deliver safety training in any other format and the logistical challenges when employees are scattered about across sites, regions and countries.
 Business is challenged with continued poor performance due to budget and time constraints.

 However, technology is now able to provide cost effective and time efficient safety training delivered across smart devices and online through 360 degree panoramas.
 As this technology improves and interacts with augmented reality hardware, such as the Microsoft HoloLens, we will see an intersection between 360 degree photographic images that are manipulated to show realistic and relatable content, overlaid with holographic and interactive areas that users tap or click on for more information and assessment activities.
 As time goes on, the technology will become mainstream and subsequently less expensive.
 This is an area of software development that Tap Into Safety are actively working in, and our safety training is an example.
 Some recent US research looked at the effectiveness of using augmented 360-degree panoramas of live construction sites to improve the hazard-identification skills of construction workers.
 The results showed that 360-degree panoramas and augmentation are a major advantage in learning hazard identification.